Stalag Luft I: Camp history

 The camp was opened in 1941 to hold British officers, but was closed in April 1942, when they were transferred to other camps.
 It was reopened in October 1942, when 200 RAF NCOs from Stalag Luft III were moved there.
 From 1943, American POWs were sent to the camp.

 Stalag Luft I consisted of a West Compound (also referred to as the South Compound) and North Nos.
 1, 2, and 3 Compounds, separated by German quarters.
-Greening states, "Our barracks were rough, wood frame structures standing on small foundation posts about 8 to 10 inches off the ground.
+According to Lt Col Charles Ross Greening, Senior Officer in North Camp 1, "Our barracks were rough, wood frame structures standing on small foundation posts about 8 to 10 inches off the ground.
 The Germans had dug a series of shallow trenches underneath the barracks to allow guard dogs to creep along and detect any tunnelers.
 Occasionally, the German guards themselves crawled into the trenches and listened to the conversations of the prisoners in their rooms."
 North No. 1 Compound had a mess hall, where bread, potatoes, and vegetables provided by the Germans were supplemented with food parcels supplied by the Red Cross.
-According to Greening, "The parcels included tins and packets of such items as jam, cheese, powdered milk, meat, sardines, margarine, raisins, chocolate, coffee, sugar, and crackers."
+Greening states "The parcels included tins and packets of such items as jam, cheese, powdered milk, meat, sardines, margarine, raisins, chocolate, coffee, sugar, and crackers."
 An escape committee composed of senior camp officers approved all submitted escape plans.
 According to Greening, "In all, 140 tunnels were dug at Stalag Luft 1."
 The camp held about 9000 men prisoners.